 Terms not herein defined shall have the meaning customarily assigned to them.

-ARTICLE III

-ZONING DISTRICTS AND MAPPING INTERPRETATION
+ARTICLE III: ZONING DISTRICTS AND MAPPING INTERPRETATION

 Section 3.01.
 DISTRICTS

 The Township of Hudson is hereby divided into zones or districts as shown on the official Zoning Map and shall include the following:

-A - Agriculture
+A Agriculture

-R - Residential
+R Residential

-LR - Lake Residential
+LR Lake Residential

-M - Manufactured Housing
+M Manufactured Housing

-C - Commercial
+C Commercial

-CR - Commercial Recreation
+CR Commercial Recreation

-I - Industrial
+I Industrial

 Section 3.02.
-MAP.
+MAP

 The boundaries of these districts are shown upon the Official Zoning Map of the Township of Hudson and made a part of this Ordinance.
-The Zoning Map shall be maintained and kept on file with the Township Clerk, and all notifications, references, and other information shown thereon are a part of this Ordinance and have the same force and effect as if the said Zoning Map and all such notations, references and other information shown thereon were fully set forth or described herein.
+The Zoning Map shall be maintained and kept on file with the Township Clerk, and all notifications, references, and other information shown thereon are part of this Ordinance and have the same force and effect as if the said Zoning Map and all such notations, references, and other information shown thereon were fully set forth or described herein.

 Section 3.03.
-INTERPRETATION OF DISTRICT BOUNDARIES.
-Where uncertainty exists with respect to the boundaries of the various districts as shown on the Zoning Map the follow rules shall apply:
+INTERPRETATION OF DISTRICT BOUNDARIES

+Where uncertainty exists with respect to the boundaries of the various districts as shown on the Zoning Map, the follow rules shall apply:

 Boundaries indicated as approximately following the center lines of streets, highways, or alleys shall be construed to follow such center lines.